pyralog/pyralog/IMMUTABLE_KNOWLEDGE_DB.md

 ## Conclusion

-DLog's architecture makes it uniquely suited for immutable knowledge databases:
+Pyralog's architecture makes it uniquely suited for immutable knowledge databases:

 ✅ **Append-only by nature** - immutability is fundamental, not bolted-on ✅ **ACID transactions** - related facts always consistent